EngineerBetter/engineerbetter-hugo/content/blog/2017-05-05-anthropic-sympathy.md

 <figure>
   <img src="/img/blog/as/as.047.jpeg" class="fit image">
-  <figcaption style="font-size: .8em">Use of a platform causes most of the tasks to disappear altogether</figcaption>
+  <figcaption>Use of a platform causes most of the tasks to disappear altogether</figcaption>
 </figure>

 Working on individual features means that **everything that is important to that feature is important <em>now</em>** - not in three months' time.